 In 2000, to celebrate the new Millennium and in response to the high demand for membership, the overall membership was increased to four hundred practicing and non-practicing architects, and individuals with a passion for architecture, clients, engineers, urbanists, academics, campaigners and champions of good design.

-Today, its aim is to promote architecture in its broadest sense through events designed to educate and inform.
+Today, it’s aim is to promote architecture in its broadest sense through events designed to educate and inform.

-It has also held several exhibitions including ?the best architecture of the last twenty years? in 1923, followed in 1925 by the second exhibition (held at the RIBA Galleries in Conduit Street, opened by G. K. Chesterton), and more recently the ?50 years of London Architecture? supported by Christina Smith ? which consequently toured successfully in Europe.
+It has also held several exhibitions including “The best architecture in the last twenty years” in 1923, followed in 1925 by the second exhibition (held in the RIBA Galleries in Conduit Street, opened by G. K. Chesterton), and more recently the “50 years of London architecture” supported by Christina Smith, which consequently toured successfully in Europe.

-Topics of debate over the years have been diverse, ranging from ?The architecture of 1851 is preferable to that of 1951? to ?No building should now last more that one life time?; or ?The influence of Le Corbusier was a disaster (1973)? to ?Patronage in a cold climate?
-(1987).
-Contemporary topics have included debates entitled ?Architecture in Britain today has lost its social purpose? and ?Globalisation and Architecture?.
+Topics of debate over the years have been diverse, ranging from “The architecture of 1851 is preferable to that of 1951”, “No building should last more than one life time”, “ The influence of Le Corbusier was a disaster”.
+Contemporary topics have included debates entitled “Architecture in Britain today has lost its social purpose” and “Globalism and Architecture”

-Speakers at dinners have ranged from Mies van der Rohe to the Prince of Wales, Richard Rogers to Leon Krier, from Denys Lasdun to Philip Johnson.
+Speakers at dinners have ranged from Mies van der Rohe to the Prince of Wales, Lord Rogers of Riverside to Leon Krier, from Denys Lasdun to Philip Johnson.